Woman docked for bathing neighbour with urine – The Sun Nigeria

 Lukman Olabiyi

-A woman, Sherifat Shakirudeen, who allegedly assaulted her neighbour, by bathing him with urine, has been docked before the Lagos State Magistrate’s Court, Igbosere.
+Sherifat Shakirudeen, who allegedly assaulted her neighbour by bathing him with urine, was yesterday docked before the Lagos State Magistrates’ Court, Igbosere.

 Osuji said that the defendant assaulted her neighbour, one Okon Bassey, by pouring urine on his face and body.